OpenEnergyPlatform/open-MaStR/docs/advanced.rst

 * slqite: This database will be stored in `$HOME/.open-MaStR/data/sqlite`.
 * docker-postgres: A docker container of a PostgreSQL database.
-* own database: The Mastr class accepts a sqlalchemy.engine.Engine object as engine which provides the user to use any other desired database.
+* own database: The Mastr class accepts a sqlalchemy.engine.Engine object as engine which enables the user to use any other desired database.

 ..